LinaYoy/SQLl/ArtGallery.md

 ## 10.WITH

 ```
-WITH Artists_paintings AS
+WITH artists_paintings AS
-	(SELECT Artists.* FROM Paintings
+	(SELECT artists.* FROM paintings
-     INNER JOIN Artists ON Artists.Artist_id = Paintings.artist_id)
+     INNER JOIN artists ON artists.artist_id = paintings.artist_id)

-SELECT name, COUNT(name) as amount FROM Artists_paintings GROUP BY name;
+SELECT name, COUNT(name) as amount FROM artists_paintings GROUP BY name;
 ```

 ![image(20)](pictures/with.png)